Submodules¶

 dic.video module¶

-module provides functions to export video frames and convert an image sequence to a video.
+The dic.video module provides functions to export video frames and convert an image sequence to a video.

 The latter assumes the FFMPEG is installed and available on your path.